alexandrehorst/alexandrehorst/Currency Converter/README.md

 The GUI was developed using Tkinter and the program performs "requests" to an API called https://docs.awesomeapi.com.br/api-de-moedas to obtain the currencys convertiosn done in reais (BRL).
 In addition, the concept of lists and Pandas are used to manipulate data and save them in files.
 A Combobox with automatic autocompletion was also developed, so that when typing a few letters the program already indicates some currency options to be selected.

 To get the currecys code you need to acess: https://economia.awesomeapi.com.br/xml/available

+On my GitHub, there is an image of the application screen and a spreadsheet containing the quotation request result for the period shown in the figure.

 ## ⚓: Dependências/ Dependencies
 Este código foi desenvolvido utilizando o PyCharm 2022.3.2 e o Python versão 3.11.4.
 Além disso, o código possui as seguintes dependências: